 Edmonton is in the middle of a significant transition as a built city.
-Its mature inner-city neighbourhoods, from Glenora and Windsor Park to Strathcona and Ritchie, are densifying at a pace that few anticipated.
-The 2023 Zoning Bylaw modernization introduced the RS (Small Scale Residential) zone, which simplified and in many cases liberalized what can be built on inner-city lots without a rezoning application.
+Its mature inner-city neighbourhoods — from Glenora and Windsor Park to Strathcona and Ritchie — are densifying at a pace few anticipated, and the 2023 Zoning Bylaw modernization introduced a framework that has meaningfully expanded what can be built on inner-city lots without a rezoning application.
 The result is a city where the range of design outcomes is wider than at any point in its history, and where the difference between a considered architectural response and a volume-produced infill box has never been more visible.

 Edmonton's 2023 Zoning Bylaw and the RS zone

 Edmonton's 2023 Zoning Bylaw consolidation replaced the older RF (Residential-Future) zone framework with a more streamlined set of residential designations.
-The RS zone, which applies to most mature and developing neighbourhoods within the Anthony Henday, allows single and semi-detached housing, backyard housing (garden suites), row housing, and small multi-unit residential buildings on a single parcel, subject to lot size and site coverage limits.
+The RS (Small Scale Residential) zone, which applies to most mature neighbourhoods within the Anthony Henday, allows single and semi-detached housing, backyard housing (garden suites), row housing, and small multi-unit buildings on a single parcel, subject to lot size and site coverage limits.

 Garden suites and backyard housing

-Garden suites, which Edmonton formally permits as a secondary dwelling unit at the rear of a residential lot, have become one of the most financially compelling infill options for inner-city Edmonton property owners.
+Garden suites have become one of the most financially compelling infill options for inner-city Edmonton property owners.
 A well-designed garden suite on a deep lot adds rental income, increases assessed property value, and provides flexible accommodation for family members or the owner in later years.
 Under the RS zone, garden suites are a permitted use on eligible lots, which means no rezoning is required — only a development permit and building permit.

 The design considerations for a garden suite are different from those for the primary dwelling.
-Access from the lane, privacy from the main house, acoustic separation, and natural light for a smaller footprint all require specific design thinking.
+Access from the lane, privacy between buildings, acoustic separation, and natural light for a smaller footprint all require specific design thinking.
 A garden suite that is merely code-compliant and efficiently laid out is a missed opportunity.
-The best garden suites in Edmonton's mature neighbourhoods are small buildings that feel purposefully designed, with the same material and spatial care as the primary home.
+The best ones in Edmonton's mature neighbourhoods are small buildings that feel purposefully designed — with the same spatial and material care as the primary home, not as an afterthought appended to the rear of the lot.

 The River Valley and estate-scale residential

-Edmonton's North Saskatchewan River Valley is one of the largest urban park systems in North America, and the residential communities along its rim — Glenora, Windsor Park, Parkview, Laurier Heights — represent the city's most prestigious and design-attentive residential address.
-Building in these communities involves particular sensitivity to views, topography, tree protection, and the river valley's visual character as an asset that extends beyond individual lot lines.
+Edmonton's North Saskatchewan River Valley is one of the largest urban park systems in North America, and the residential communities along its rim — Glenora, Windsor Park, Parkview, Laurier Heights — represent the city's most design-attentive residential address.
+Building in these communities involves particular sensitivity to views, topography, tree protection, and the River Valley's visual character as something that extends beyond individual lot lines.

-Estate-scale custom homes in Edmonton's river valley communities command genuine design investment.
+Estate-scale custom homes in Edmonton's River Valley communities require genuine design investment.
 These are not projects where a standard builder plan can be adapted to fit the site.
-They require an architect who understands siting for views, natural light, and privacy simultaneously, and who brings the same material seriousness that the homes' settings demand.
+They require an architect who understands how to site a building for views, natural light, and privacy simultaneously — and who brings the same material seriousness that the settings demand.
+We think about these projects the way we think about all our residential work: the building should feel like it belongs exactly where it is, as though it could not have been designed for any other lot.

 What to look for in an Edmonton architect

 Edmonton's architectural culture has matured significantly over the past decade.
-There is now a meaningful group of practices in the city producing genuinely designed residential work in the inner-city, and the standard for what counts as good infill has risen correspondingly.
+There is now a meaningful group of practices producing genuinely designed residential work in the inner city, and the standard for what counts as good infill has risen correspondingly.
 When evaluating architects for an Edmonton project, portfolio of actual built work in comparable neighbourhoods is the most reliable guide.
 Ask specifically about the development permit process on recent inner-city projects, and about how the practice approaches the tension between maximizing development value and maintaining design quality.
-The two are not mutually exclusive — the best infill homes in Strathcona and Garneau demonstrate this clearly — but they require a practice that genuinely values both.
+The two are not mutually exclusive — the best infill in Strathcona and Garneau demonstrates this clearly — but they require a practice that genuinely values both.